bitml-lang/bitml-doc/source/2p-lottery.rst

 	 eval Tinit, T1, T2, T3, T5, T6, T8, T9

-We executed the contract on the testnet.
+We have executed the compiled contract on the Bitcoin testnet.
 The hash of the transactions are the following:

 ========================== ============ ====================================================================